-And have no idea you are about to do it.
+And you’ll have no idea you’re about to do it.

-And that is because Aluminum takes some heat to melt.
+And that’s because Aluminum takes some heat to melt.
 It doesn’t glow red like mild steel does when it is hot.

-compatible filler metal to the alloy your welding,
+- Compatible filler wire to the alloy you’re welding,

-good feed of the Aluminum filler metal at the right speed,
+- Good feed of the Aluminum filler wire at the right speed,

-In fact you’ll be moving way faster than you think you should and certainly faster than if you are welding mild steel.
+In fact you’ll be moving way faster than you think you should.
+And faster than if you were welding mild steel.

-If you have five ten minutes it is worth taking a look at my document ‘How To Weld Aluminum, a Home Welder’s Tips for Success‘ where I go into more detail on this.
+Do you have five or ten minutes?
+It is worth taking a look at my document ‘How To Weld Aluminum, a Home Welder’s Tips for Success‘.
+There you’ll find more detail on all this.

-Something that has been compared to feeding cooked spaghetti up through a straw.
+Feeding Aluminum up 8 foot of hose is tricky.
+Something much like feeding cooked spaghetti up through a straw.

-Now you have an appreciation of the level of difficulty, can it be done on a Handy MIG?
+Now you have an appreciation of the level of difficulty welding Aluminum brings.
+Can your Lincoln Handy MIG weld Aluminum?
 Well yes maybe just.